 “Let me get right to the point.
 You have something that belongs to me.
 Four somethings.
 I want what is rightfully mine.
 So, here are my terms.”

-Whatever camera he’s using zooms out, revealing where the Caldroid is.
+Whatever camera it’s using zooms out, revealing where the Caldroid is.

 It’s floating up in the sky.
 Down on the ground, behind the Caldroid, a city is visible.